wrmack/helios-server-docs/docs/inst_django.md

 When to use:

-* After you make a change your models.
+* After you make a change to your models.

 How to use:

-* in terminal:
+* in a terminal:
 ```
 python manage.py makemigrations
 ```